hethan0721-lgtm/CEL-GRADE-Training-Pipeline/text_pipeline/README.md

 | L2 regularization      |               1.0 |
 | Default random seed    |                42 |

 The model is trained for 200 estimators without early stopping.

-Automated hyperparameter search is not part of the training workflow.
+Automated hyperparameter search is not part of the production training workflow.

 SMOTE is applied only to the training partition with: